microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the event.
 Read-only.
 Nullable.
   - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[Subject <String>]`: The text of the event's subject line.
-  - `[TransactionId <String>]`:
+  - `[TransactionId <String>]`: A custom identifier specified by a client app for the server to avoid redundant POST operations in case of client retries to create the same event.
+This is useful when low network connectivity causes the client to time out before receiving a response from the server for the client's prior create-event request.
+After you set transactionId when creating an event, you cannot change transactionId in a subsequent update.
+This property is only returned in a response payload if an app has set it.
+Optional.
   - `[Type <String>]`: eventType
   - `[Uid <String>]`:
   - `[WebLink <String>]`: The URL to open the event in Outlook on the web.Outlook on the web opens the event in the browser if you are signed in to your mailbox.
-Otherwise, Outlook on the web prompts you to sign in.This URL can be accessed from within an iFrame.
+Otherwise, Outlook on the web prompts you to sign in.This URL cannot be accessed from within an iFrame.

 LOCATION <IMicrosoftGraphLocation1>: location
   - `[(Any) <Object>]`: This indicates any property can be added to this object.